Regence BlueCross BlueShield is laying off 56 employees across four states, including 14 at its Commerce Drive office in Medford.

 Powers detailed what functions will be handled by Cognizant and then itemized the cuts.

 "Today, we delivered the difficult news to 56 Claims coworkers that their positions are being eliminated and these transactional claims functions will be moved to Cognizant over the next few months," he wrote.

-"Additionally, we notified 30 Membership employees that their positions are being moved to group membership in advance of open enrollment, and their current transactional membership functions are being assumed by Cognizant.
+The additional 30 employees also will see their jobs shifted to Cognizant.
 The transition is expected to extend several months and employees were told they would be given 30 days notice prior to their layoffs, severance packages, and career transition training.